kltm/kanji-textbook-table/README.md

 ### Section

-This column is required.
+This column is optional.
 It is a string.

 ### Extra